darengit/gpxinterp/README.md

 I hacked this program to smooth and interpolate spotty strava data so that it matches exactly to a strava route

-the program is in C++ meant for Linux, essentially a script
+the program is in C++ meant for Linux

+its essentially a script so C++ was overkill

+i copied tinyxml2.cpp and tinyxml2.h from an existing project

 you need Linux and GCC version 5.x, something with C++14 would be safe